 Sultan Ayoub Meo ( Department of Physiology, College of Medicine, King Saud University, Riyadh, Kingdom of Saudi Arabia. )

-Thankful to the College of Medicine Research Centre and Deanship of Scientific Research, King Saud University, Riyadh, Saudi Arabia.
+We thank the College of Medicine Research Centre, Deanship of Scientific Research, King Saud University, Riyadh, Saudi Arabia.

 1.Higher Education Commission of Pakistan.
 Recognized universities.
 [Online] [Cited 2017 May 1].
 Available from: URL: http://www.hec.gov.pk/english/universities/Pages/recognised.aspx

 2.Budget 2016-17.
 [Online] [Cited 2017 May 2].
 Available from URL: https://propakistani.pk/2016/06/03/budget-2016-17-rs-84-bln-for-education-rs-79-5-bln-for-higher-education.